cdsittampalam/documentation/docs/Qredo App Overview.md

 ![Side By Side Images](/doc-images/Sidebysideimages.png)

 As an appointed custodian, you use the phone to approve transactions which provide the digital signatures for transactions to be secured on the Qredo blockchain.
-The Qredo mobile app allows you to be instantly notified as soon as the trade initiator has authorised a transaction, where you can approve the transaction in a few taps.
+The Qredo Mobile App allows you to be instantly notified as soon as the trade initiator has authorised a transaction, where you can approve the transaction in a few taps.

-For more information on the Qredo blockchain, see [Qredo Network](/docs/Qredo%20Network)
+* You can authorise/approve a request when:

+* logging in via the web browser.

+* other users request to join the Qredo network.

+whitelisting cryptocurrency addresses.

 ---